grafana/agent/docs/sources/flow/reference/components/pyroscope.scrape.md

 Labels coming from targets, that start with a double underscore `__` are treated as _internal_, and are removed prior to scraping.

-The `phlare.scrape` component regards a scrape as successful if it responded with an HTTP `200 OK` status code and returned a body of valid [pprof] profile.
+The `pyroscope.scrape` component regards a scrape as successful if it responded with an HTTP `200 OK` status code and returned a body of valid [pprof] profile.

 If the scrape request fails, the component's debug UI section contains more